Astoria Park: 21st century

 In 2016, $30 million was allocated for further improvements to the park's recreational facilities as part of the city's Anchor Parks program.
 A three-phase renovation of Astoria Park commenced in 2018 as part of the Anchor Parks program.
 The first phase, which involved rebuilding the track and other facilities in the southern portion of the park for $13.65 million, was completed in October 2019.
 The second phase, which includes rebuilding the wading pool and Charybdis Playground for $12.5 million, was completed in September 2021, following a temporary opening and re-closure that July.
 The third phase includes landscaping in the park's northern section for $4–5 million.

-The pool will be closed for the summer of 2023 while NYC Parks Department makes $18.994 million in revamping.
-The pool is 87-years-old.
-The Parks Department is going to replace the gutter and deck.
-There will also be new systems for filtration/recirculation, backwash, chemical treatment and HVAC (electrical and heating, ventilation and air conditioning).
-The city is hoping to have the pool open for the summer of 2024.
+NYC Parks also closed Astoria Pool during 2023 for a $19 million renovation.
+The renovation involved replacing the deck, filtration system, and mechanical systems; the pool reopened in June 2024.